Why Tigers Never Disappeared from Korean Culture

 5️⃣ Pan-fry: Heat a pan, add plenty of oil, and fry the batter on high heat.
 This keeps the pancakes crispy without absorbing too much oil.
 Cook until golden brown on both sides.

 6️⃣ Make the Dipping Sauce: Mix the sauce ingredients.
 Dice the onion or cut it into pieces that are easy to eat.
-I’m not a big fan of raw onion, but I like it in this dipping sauce—it’s funny how preferences work, isn’t it?
+I’m not a big fan of raw onion, but I really enjoy it in this dipping sauce—it still surprises me how differently I like it here.

 ✅ Finish: Your crispy, savory Gwangjang Market-style nokdujeon is ready!
 It’s a good idea to taste one piece first and adjust the seasoning if needed.
 I often skip dipping sauce because I prefer less salt, but the onion and chili in the sauce really help balance the richness.
 Enjoy while it’s hot!
 If you can’t find mung beans, chickpeas work surprisingly well.
 Nokdu is said to help cleanse your body and prevent high blood pressure—delicious and healthy!